Is there anything better than a delicious peanut sauce for spring rolls at a Thai or Vietnamese restaurant?

 What to Do with Leftover Peanut Butter?

 Have a half bottle of peanut butter leftover after this recipe?
-Try making these chocolate peanut butter bites, this peanut butter and jelly smoothie, or adding it to an English muffin with sliced banana!
+Try making chocolate peanut butter bites, peanut butter and jelly smoothie, or adding it to an English muffin with sliced banana!

 Easy Peanut Sauce for Spring Rolls